- Reference Number: HEY-790/2019

 Use the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to the Browsealoud Supported Voices and Languages resource.

-Your doctor has requested we perform NCS because you have reported some symptoms that raise the possibility of a problem affecting your nerves.
+Your doctor has requested we perform Nerve Conduction Studies because you have reported some symptoms that raise the possibility of a problem affecting your nerves.
 There are many conditions that can cause these symptoms.

 Can there be any complications or risks?